CT stands for computed tomography; see Computed tomography.

 Multi-Planar Reconstruction (MPR)

-MPR stands for multiplanar reconstruction and is the most common display method for CT data.
-MPR display shows CT data in X-Y, X-Z, and Y-Z cross sections.
+MPR stands for multiplanar reconstruction and is the most standard display method for CT data.
+In a typical MPR display of an industrial CT, the screen is divided into four sections to show the X-Y, X-Z, Y-Z, and any cross-section of the CT data.

 Artifact (UK: Artefact)